Ella-Hoeppner/Pidgin/README.md

             * if compiled naively that would compute each of the arguments and store them in their own register, reduce them into one final value (by adding or pushing them into the list, respectively), and that would exhaust all the registers
               * I guess this can be avoided if things like this are compiled to evaluate one arg at a time and then reduce into the register holding the final value rather than pre-evaluating all the args
       * In principle I think when the compiler runs out of registers it could start storing values in a vector stored in the last register in the stack frame, and then shuffle values between that vector and the previous registers, but that sounds complex to implement correctly, and probably isn't that important for a first version
-  * optimizations (not essential at first):
-    * When a value is at the end of its lifetime and is about to be used in another instruction, don't copy it, just use it directly
-    * When a value is going to be passed into a `Call` at the end of its lifetime, use `StealArgument` rather than `CopyArgument`
+* support compiling more arithmetic operations
+* support compiling list functions
+  * `list`, `first`, `rest`, `last`, `butlast`
+* support compiling functions
 * get rid of `EvaluationState::consumption`, determine stack frame offsets via results of lifetime analysis
   * rerun the benchmark in `main.rs` after this, curious how much of a difference it makes
-* add IR-level optimizations (not essential at first):
+* IR-level optimizations:
+  * When a value is going to be passed into a `Call` at the end of its lifetime, use `StealArgument` rather than `CopyArgument`
   * [`Call`, `Return`] -> `CallAndReturn`
   * [`CallSelf`, `Return`] -> `CallSelfAndReturn`
   * [`Apply`, `Return`] -> `ApplyAndReturn`
   * [`ApplySelf`, `Return`] -> `CallSelfAndReturn`
   * Function inlining
   * Functions ending with `CallSelfAndReturn` that can put their return values back into the corresponding input registers can just `Jump` back to the start of the function
-* start on a compiler from ASTs into IR
-* Once GSE is ready, specify a basic grammer, and set up a function that accepts a GSE string, parses it, compiles it to the IR, compiles that to the bytecode, and then runs it.
+  * When a value reaches the end of its lifetime without being replaced, insert a `Clear` instruction
+    * remember to shift the `RegisterLifetime` values around when doing this, timestamps beyond the point where this happens need to be incremented to account for the new instruction
+    * This will reduce the reference count of shared collections, potentially avoid future cloning by allowing the collections to be mutated in place when used elsewhere
+      * However, for non-collection values (just `Nil`, `Bool`, `Char`, and `Num`, I guess) this will actually make things slower, as it involves processing an extra instruction and zeroing out memory for no good reason
+        * For this reason I'm unsure if this optimization will really be worth it.
+Should at least implement it and have it be an optional thing, and do some benchmarking to see what effect it has.
+        * It should be possible to have certain instructions that are known to always produce non-collection values (arithmetic ops, boolean ops, etc...) tag their output registers with metadata that lets the compiler know it can skip the `Clear` at the end of the lifetime
+          * but many things will often produce non-collection values, e.g. `First` and user-defined functions, in a way that the compiler can't know about because the language doesn't have static typing.
+So this will probably only help in a small fraction of cases
+* Use GSE for parsing, once it's ready

 # planned language features (once the IR and VM are usable and a basic AST)
 * global defs